69 Northside Road, Old Man Bay, Northside.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-|1997||land purchased by Christian and Ole Sorensen.
+|land purchased by Christian and Ole Sorensen.

-The Sorensens have government approval for their current development and are praised by the Barbados National Conservation Committee, the Parks and Beaches Committe, and the Ministry of housing development (sic!).
-Their argumentation is, that the huge amounts of illegal cave visits, spelunking tours and people dumping their waste or making bonfires inside the cave damaged the cave in an increasing amount.
+The argumentation of the government for the development of the cave was, that the huge amounts of illegal cave visits, cave trekking tours and people dumping their waste or making bonfires inside the cave damaged the cave in an increasing amount.
 The creation of a show cave generally protects the developed cave, as there is now a management which cares for the protection and earns money which can be invested into security measures.
 This argument is not new and in most cases it really works this way to the benefit of cave protection.